mattbanderson/mattbanderson.github.io/_posts/2024-03-26-red-river-gorge-swift-camp-creek-trail.markdown

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/53611804770/in/album-72177720315675062/" title="PXL_20240308_160359322"><img src="https://live.staticflickr.com/65535/53611804770_7db95c7cf0_k.jpg" width="1542" height="2048" alt="PXL_20240308_160359322"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
 *Views of Swift Camp Creek*

-A little over a mile from the Rock Bridge/Swift Camp Creek junction, I made it back to side trail to the Turtle Back Arch loop.
-The was slightly demoralizing, as I knew I was leaving the easier stretches of trail and now had to slowly retrace the route along this section of trail.
+A little over a mile from the Rock Bridge/Swift Camp Creek junction, I made it back to the side trail to the Turtle Back Arch loop.
+This was slightly demoralizing, as I knew I was leaving the easier stretches of trail and now had to slowly retrace the route along the middle section of the trail.
 To add to the fun, the rain returned again and lasted for about an hour.
-One benefit to this section of trail is there are numerous rock overhangs to provide shelter, so I was able to stay dry while stopping for lunch.
+At least the geology of the Gorge provides numerous rock overhangs to provide shelter, so I was able to stay dry while stopping for lunch.

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/53611353296/in/album-72177720315675062/" title="PXL_20240308_173543259.MP"><img src="https://live.staticflickr.com/65535/53611353296_7c36142b52_k.jpg" width="2048" height="1542" alt="PXL_20240308_173543259.MP"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
 *Re-crossing Dog Fork the next day*